DanParkinson/project-3-battleships/README.md

 ![game over response](assets/readme/computer_sunk_ships.png)

+#### Libraries
+Import random was used to generate random numbers for the coordinates of the computer guess and the ship location on the boards.

 ### Features Left To Implement

 *There are no features left to implement from the initial scope of my project, however I have some features that I would like to add in the future.*